When implementing any new program, we have to be aware of and avoid certain hazards. Here are the competency management top pitfalls to avoid.

 The pilot group will need extra support, and with the right approach, they can become strong project advocates for the entire competency management implementation.
 Overall, it’s best to take a hard look, evaluating what worked and what didn’t, before rolling out the assessment to others in the organization.
 New pilots might even be needed in order to test aspects again, ensuring that the desired, high-quality data is being delivered.

 The rapidly changing pace of business often requires we do more with less, and competency management implementation is no different.
 Sometimes shortcuts seem appealing, but ultimately they only lead to poor implementation that must be redone down the road.
-For more guidance to ensure your competency management project runs smoothly, read Avilar’s white paper – 8 Critical Success Factors for Competency Management Implementation – or contact us for a free consultation.
+For more guidance on how to avoid competency management top pitfalls and to ensure your project runs smoothly, read Avilar’s white paper – 8 Critical Success Factors for Competency Management Implementation – or contact us for a free consultation.